 \section{Introduction}

-Although formulae for the harmonic numbers have been known for some time, they're not simple or very useful.
-For example, a formula due to Euler expresses $H(n)$ as $\int_{0}^{1}(1+x+\dotsb+x^{n-1})\,dx$ for integer $n$, but it's frequently dismissed by scholars, who prefer the approximation $H(n)\sim\log(n)+\gamma$.\\
+Although formulae for the harmonic numbers have been known for some time, they are not very simple or useful.
+For example, a formula due to Euler expresses $H(n)$ as $\int_{0}^{1}(1+x+\dotsb+x^{n-1})\,dx$ for integer $n$, but it is frequently dismissed by scholars, who prefer the approximation $H(n)\sim\log(n)+\gamma$.\\

-In this paper we figure how to obtain a more natural and elegant formula for the generalized harmonic numbers: \\ This new formula has the advantage of being easier to work with.
+In this paper we find out how to obtain a more natural and elegant formula for the generalized harmonic numbers:

+This new formula has the advantage of being easier to work with.
 For example, it can be used to obtain the sum of $H(n)/n^2$ over the positive integers relatively easy.\\

-We also show how to obtain the partial sums of two Fourier series, denoted here by $S^m_{k}(n)$ and $C^m_{k}(n)$, which cover some notable particular cases, such as the alternating harmonic numbers, $C^2_{k}(n)$, and the odd alternating harmonic numbers, $S^4_{k}(n)$ ($S^4_{2}(n)$ converges to Catalan's constant).
-These two functions are given below (for all integer $k\geq 1$ and complex $m$): \\ We create general formulae for $C^m_{k}(n)$ and $S^m_{k}(n)$ and find out their limits as $n$ approaches infinity as a function of Riemann's zeta function.
-(After looking up previous results in the literature, I found that the limits of $C^m_{2k}(n)$ and $S^m_{2k+1}(n)$ are not new, they are a function of the so-called Bernoulli polynomials\cite{dois}, though the limits of $C^m_{2k+1}(n)$ and $S^m_{2k}(n)$ are possibly new.)\\
+We also show how to obtain the partial sums of two Fourier series associated with $H_{k}(n)$, denoted here by $S^z_{k}(n)$ and $C^z_{k}(n)$, which cover some notable particular cases, such as the alternating harmonic numbers, $C^2_{k}(n)$, and the odd alternating harmonic numbers, $S^4_{k}(n)$ ($S^4_{2}(n)$ converges to Catalan's constant).
+These two functions are given below (for all integer $k\geq 1$ and complex $z$):

+We create general formulae for $C^z_{k}(n)$ and $S^z_{k}(n)$ and find out their limits as $n$ approaches infinity as a function of Riemann's zeta function.
+(After looking up previous results in the literature, I found that the limits of $C^z_{2k}(n)$ and $S^z_{2k+1}(n)$ are not new, they are a function of the so-called Bernoulli polynomials\citesup{Abra}, though the limits of $C^z_{2k+1}(n)$ and $S^z_{2k}(n)$ are probably new.)\\

-So, to begin, let's recall Faulhaber's formula for the sum of the $i$-th powers of the first $n$ positive integers: \\ where $B_j$ are the Bernoulli numbers \cite{tres}.\\
+So, to begin, let us recall Faulhaber's formula for the sum of the $i$-th powers of the first $n$ positive integers: